 to see how things work out with the new "something different".

 Claiming prices in Mcl lower than $20,000 mean that the runner is of very poor quality.

-You can also dig a bit deeper and find the sell price of the runner is he/she sold at
+You can also dig a bit deeper and find the sell price of the runner if he/she sold at

-Performances - auction price shows up usually above the pedigree info).
+public auction (auction price shows up usually above the pedigree info).